-- RamALERT (e-mail & text), WSSU website and the WSSU weather phone lines are the most reliable sources for information regarding adverse weather for WSSU.
-Most of the television stations and their websites do not allow detail for adverse weather conditions.
+- Ram ALERT (e-mail & text), WSSU website and the WSSU weather phone lines are the most reliable sources for information regarding adverse weather for WSSU.
+Most of the television stations and their websites do not allow details for adverse weather conditions.

-- Employees who do NOT receive RamALERT text messages MUST use one of the following resources for details regarding the WSSU adverse weather plan:
+- Employees who do NOT receive Ram ALERT text messages MUST use one of the following resources for details regarding the WSSU adverse weather plan:

 - o Your WSSU email

 - o WSSU Home page

 - o WSSU weather phone line 336-750-3456